Florida International University vs Florida Agricultural and Mechanical University

 The Financial Comparison

-On cost, Florida International University comes in at $9,288 per year (net price after aid) versus $13,739 at Florida Agricultural and Mechanical University - a difference of $4,451 annually, or roughly $17,804 over four years.
+Start with what you'd actually pay.
+After aid, Florida International University runs $9,288 a year against $13,739 at Florida Agricultural and Mechanical University - $4,451 more a year, or about $17,804 across four years.

-Ten years after enrollment, Florida International University graduates earn a median of $60,249 compared to $44,349 at Florida Agricultural and Mechanical University.
-The payback period is 7 years at Florida International University versus 20.9 years at Florida Agricultural and Mechanical University.
+Then look at what that buys.
+Ten years after enrollment, Florida International University graduates earn a median $60,249 against $44,349 at Florida Agricultural and Mechanical University.
+The cost earns itself back in 7 years at Florida International University and 20.9 years at Florida Agricultural and Mechanical University.

-Graduates leave Florida International University with a median $16,500 in debt versus $23,548 at Florida Agricultural and Mechanical University.
-The debt-to-earnings ratios are 0.40 and 0.74 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Florida International University owing a median $16,500 versus $23,548 at Florida Agricultural and Mechanical University.
+Their debt-to-earnings ratios are 0.40 and 0.74 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers